Black Eyed Susan vine not blooming can make you think the plant is dying.

 - Black Eyed Susan vine needs a cool, sunny environment to bloom

-- Too much fertilizer or nitrogen can stop a Black Eyed Susan vine blooming
+- Too much fertilizer or nitrogen can stop a Black Eyed Susan vine from blooming